reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     await showBalance(acc);
     ```

+1. Run your DApp again.
 Output should resemble the following:

     ``` nonum
     Your role is seller.